 Basic Southwest Companion Pass Overview:

-Step 1: Open a Southwest Business card.
-Come close to meeting minimum spend but leave about $500 prior to January 1.
-After January 1, 2020, hit the rest of the spend.
+Open a Southwest Business card Come close to meeting minimum spend but leave about $500 prior to January 1.
+After January 1, 2021, meet the rest of the spending requirement.

-Step 2: 30 days later, open a Southwest personal card OR the other Southwest Business Card.
+30 days later, open a Southwest personal card OR the other Southwest Business Card.
 If it is in the new year, you can hit the spend.
 If not, spend up to $500 left and then wait until after January 1 to hit the spend.
 Instead, make sure you open the 2nd card when you are able to hit the first credit card’s spend otherwise you could lose out on the welcome offer.

 Other ways to Earn Rapid Rewards Points